-Description: Assessment of the appeal against the Minister's decision to refuse an aquaculture and foreshore licence for the cultivation of pacific oysters in
+- Description: Assessment of the appeal against the Minister's decision to refuse an aquaculture and foreshore licence for the cultivation of Pacific oysters Crassostrea gigas at sites T6/375A (7.62ha) on the foreshore in Castlemaine Harbour, Co.
+Kerry. - Licence Application

-Castlemaine, Co.
+Department Ref No: T6/375A Applicant(s): William Casey, Cromane Cross, Killorglin, Co.
 Kerry.

-Licence Application

-Department Ref No: T6/368

-Applicant(s): Martin J Riordan, Tuillig Beg, Killorglin, Co.
-Kerry

-Minister's Decision: Refused

-Appeal

-Type of Appeal: To appeal the ministerial decision to grant an Aquaculture and Foreshore licence for the cultivation of Pacific Oysters using bags and trestles on the site reference T06/368

-Appellant(s): Martin J Riordan, Tuillig Beg, Killorglin, Co.
-Kerry
+Minister's Decision: Refused Appeal Type of Appeal: To appeal the ministerial decision to refuse an Aquaculture and Foreshore licence for the cultivation of Pacific Oysters Crassostrea gigas using bags and trestles on the site reference T6/375A .
+Appellant(s): William Casey, Cromane Cross, Killorglin, Co.
+Kerry.
+Observers: Technical Advisor: EcoÉireann Ecological Consultants Date of site Inspection: Site Inspection carried out on Tuesday 11 th June 2019, by Eoin Cussen (See Appendix 5)

-Observers:

-Technical Advisor: EcoÉireann Ecological Consultants

-Date of site

-Inspection: Site Inspection carried out on Tuesday 11th June 2019, by Eoin Cussen (See

-Appendix 5)